Andrew W. Mellon Foundation-Supported Summer Research Program in Baltimore at the Interface Between Science and Art

 Funded by the Andrew W. Mellon Foundation, the Baltimore SCIART Consortium offers a 10-week long Summer Research Experience for Undergraduate Students at the Interface between Science and Art in the research laboratories of leading scientists, engineers, and art conservators at the University of Maryland Baltimore County (UMBC), Johns Hopkins University, and the Walters Art Museum in Baltimore.
 The program is meant primarily for high performing science and engineering undergraduate students from Baltimore area academic institutions with a diverse background and strong interest in art conservation science and engineering.
 Applications from students who are pursuing undergraduate degrees in arts with strong science and/or engineering background will be considered as well.

-The SCIART 2020 application opens on Monday, December 9th, 2019, and should be submitted online.
+The SCIART 2022 application is already open, and should be submitted online.
 Building on UMBC tradition and strength in providing high quality education to students from underrepresented groups in STEM, this summer research program will offer research and education training opportunities to highly qualified students, including students from underrepresented groups and disadvantaged populations.
-This 2020 program runs from the beginning of June through early August.
+This 2022 program runs from the beginning of June through early August.
 The selected students will be involved in highly multidisciplinary and collaborative research projects aiming to understand the degradation of art works, develop new non-destructive analytical techniques to study art works, and adapt treatment and environmental monitoring methods to better restore and preserve art works.
 Research activities will be augmented by an extensive professional development program, which will include workshops, guest lectures, and visits to conservation science laboratories in neighboring institutions like the National Gallery of Art and the Library of Congress in Washington DC as well as the Smithsonian Laboratories in Suitland, MD.
-The selected students will receive a stipend of $5,000, housing at the UMBC dorms, and transportation allowance.
+The selected students will receive a stipend, housing at the UMBC dorms, and transportation allowance.
 A small number of Baltimore-SCIART students will be offered additional fellowships to continue their research past the summer program.
 All selected students will become fellows of the Baltimore-SCIART consortium and participate in year round outreach activities to the general public in the Baltimore region.